graceharper/cs4420-fast-ddl-testbed/README.md

 ## Benchmarks

 All benchmark code is under the `tests` folder.
-`tests.cpp` contains gTests that run benchmarks on each type of table implementation.
+`benchmarks.cpp` contains gTests that run benchmarks on each type of table implementation.

 ### Running the Benchmarks